Queries as Python Code with SQLAlchemy's Expression Language

 group_by() works similarly to what we'd expect from SQL and Pandas:

 We've spent an awful lot of time going over how to extract data from our database, but haven't talked about modifying our data yet!
-The last item on our agenda today is taking a look at how to add, remove, and change records using the SQLAlchemy ORM.
+The last item on our agenda today is looking at how to add, remove, and change records using the SQLAlchemy ORM.

 The first way we can add data is by using the